Godfrey of Chichester: Lead cross

-In Christianity, it was unusual for the deceased to be interred with the accoutrements of life, the only exceptions were the vestments with which some great men such as bishops were buried.
+In Christianity, it was unusual for the deceased to be interred with the accoutrements of life, the only exceptions were the vestments with which some bishops were buried.
 According to Lanfranc's Constitutions a written absolution of sins would be placed on the chest of a dead monk in their tomb, while an inscribed lead cross served a similar purpose for prelates.
-In 1830, some workmen, digging a drain in the medieval burial ground, known as Paradise, a part of the cathedral cloisters, discovered a lead cross.
+In 1830, some workmen, digging a drain in part of the cathedral cloisters, discovered a lead cross.
 Four years earlier a stone coffin had been found in the same area, it is believed that the two were linked.
 The cross had a Latin inscription on it, the translation in English reads:

 Vacant bishopric

 After Godfrey's death, the see lay vacant until 1090 or 1091.
 The 19th-century historian W. R. W. Stephens said that the cause of the vacancy was due to "the grasping avarice of the red king, who protracted episcopal vacancies to the utmost extent, that he might enrich his own treasury with the temporalities of the sees."
 The church and William II were certainly in conflict for much of his reign.
 When bishoprics and abbeys became vacant William was able to take the revenues from them until the post was filled by a new bishop or abbot.
 William would often auction these positions off to the highest bidder.